Updated: Aug 14

 I’ve since been fortunate to work with half the artists I saw at Woodstock.
-One particularly endearing moment came as I viewed the muddy site of Woodstock 25 while standing with John Sebastian at the side of the stage.
+One particularly endearing moment came as I viewed the muddy site of Woodstock 25 from the side of the stage with John Sebastian at my side.

 “John,” I said, “I'm having a moment here, I was one of those kids rolling in the mud in front of you 25 years ago when you said, 'Far out man' and it's freaking me out a little to be here with you now.”
-He smiled and said, 'Me too.'"
+He smiled and said, 'It's freaking me out, too.'"

 Some years later, I hosted Richie Havens in the studio.
-I told him the same Woodstock story I’ve recounted for my readers here and he loved it.
+I told him the same Woodstock story I’ve recounted here.
+He loved it.
 Richie was a beautiful man, a great and unique artist.
-He is gone, but he will never be forgotten.
+He is gone now, but he will never be forgotten.

-This year, SST was on board to provide backline for Woodstock 50.
+Last year, SST was on board to provide backline for Woodstock 50 at Watkins Glen Racetrack.
 The motor homes were booked, the bands were booked, the gear was booked, I’d come full circle...or so I thought.

 Men plan, God laughs.

-I once spent some time with Fred Weintraub.
-He was the promoter who handed a suitcase stuffed with cash to Michael Lang to fund the first festival in exchange for its film rights.
+I once spent some time with Fred Weintraub, the promoter who in 1969 handed a suitcase stuffed with cash to Michael Lang to fund the first festival in exchange for its film rights.
 Without Weintraub, there would have been no Woodstock and there would have been no film.

-If you’ve never seen that film, do yourself a favor—see it now.
-If you have seen it, see it again.
-It's worth a rerun.
+If you’ve never watched Woodstock the film, do yourself a favor—watch it now.
+If you have seen it, watch it again.
 Just remember, whatever you do…